 Gen 43:1-34 The famine gets worse so the brothers are forced to go back to Egypt with Benjamin.
 They take gifts of resin, honey, spices and almonds.
 Joseph entertains the brothers to a meal at his private residence.
 They are astonished when – without being asked - they are seated in the exact order of their ages.

 Gen 44:1-34 Joseph sends the brothers back home with more grain, but as they leave, a silver cup (hidden by Joseph) is discovered in Benjamin’s sack.
 Joseph demands that Benjamin must become his slave while the other brothers return to Canaan.
 The brothers are horrified and beg Joseph to forgive them.

 Gen 45:1-28 Joseph – one of the most powerful men in Egypt - can control himself no longer.
-In c.1662BC – fifteen years after he was sold into slavery - Joseph makes himself known to his brothers, forgives them, and sends them back to Canaan to bring his father Jacob to Egypt.
+In c.1662BC – twenty one years after he was sold into slavery - Joseph makes himself known to his brothers, forgives them, and sends them back to Canaan to bring his father Jacob to Egypt.